Downlink/test/Readme.md

 ```
 The next time you run your application, it will start automatically using a saved user token.

-However, after 15 minutes of your application running, your application becomes immutable.
+However, after 15 minutes of running your application, your application becomes immutable.
 Any changes to your application code will require you to re-authenticate for security reason.

 Restart your application using `$ node device.js` or with the *-r* flag as shown below.